caktus/talks/djangocon/2013/scaling/scaling.rst

 Presenter Notes
 ---------------

-- Picking an automated server provisioning and deployment tool set is really important
+- Last but not least, picking an automated server provisioning and deployment tool set is really important
-- There's no point trying to scale if you can't quickly and easily create, destroy, and update servers of all types (database, cache, web, worker, etc.)
+- There's no point trying to scale if you can't easily create, destroy, and update servers of all types (database, cache, web, worker, etc.)
-- This setup is a topic unto itself, but find something that works for you, stick to it, and perfect it.
+- Choosing and using a tool is a topic unto itself, but find something that works for you, stick to it, and perfect it.
-- If we were to do it over again, today, I'd definitely use Salt instead of rolling our own.
-I prefer Python so I'm not a huge fan of Chef or Puppet.
+- If we were to do it over again, today, I'd probably use Salt instead of rolling our own.
+I prefer Python so I'm not a huge fan of Chef or Puppet, but I know a lot of folks in the Django community use those.
-- This becomes particularly important when it comes time to tweak server configuration files on 10-20 web servers at once.
+- Having something in place becomes particularly important when it comes time to tweak server configuration files on 10-20 web servers at once.
 You DO NOT want to be doing that manually.

 ----